|

 Prime(n) and pi(n) are inverse functions: A000720(a(n)) = n and a(n) is the least number m such that a(A000720(m)) = a(n). a(A000720(n)) = n if (and only if) n is prime.

 A number n is prime if and only if it is different from zero and different from a unit and each multiple of n decomposes into factors such that n divides at least one of the factors.
-This definition has the advantage that it does not make an assertion on the number of divisors of n.
-It applies equally for the integers (where a prime has exactly four divisors) and the natural numbers (where a prime has exactly two divisors). - Peter Luschny, Oct 09 2012
+This applies equally to the integers (where a prime has exactly four divisors (the definition of divisors is relaxed such that they can be negative)) and the positive integers (where a prime has exactly two distinct divisors). - Peter Luschny, Oct 09 2012

 |